Study with us

-Applications should be made in writing to the Bursar in the form of a letter giving details of which team you are playing for and the expenses you are incurring, and another from an official or Senior Treasurer verifying the amount claimed.
+Applications should be made via the Small grant form below giving details of which team you are playing for and the expenses you are incurring, and a signature from the Senior Treasurer verifying the amount claimed.
 A student may only be awarded one grant in each academic year.

 The College has a number of funds, administered by the Endowment Grants Committee, from which small grants may be made to undergraduate students for a wide range of worthwhile projects on application to the Bursar.
 These Funds include the: